jquense/yup/README.md

 passed.
 In the case of a failing test, yup will throw a [`ValidationError`](#validationerrorerrors-string--arraystring-value-any-path-string) with your (or the default) message for that test.
-ValidationErrors also contain a bunch of other metadata about the test, including it's name, what arguements (if any) it was called with, and the path to the failing field in the case of a nested validation.
+ValidationErrors also contain a bunch of other metadata about the test, including it's name, what arguments (if any) it was called with, and the path to the failing field in the case of a nested validation.

 Error messages can also be constructed on the fly to customize how the schema fails.